-Stockholders wishing to present a proposal for inclusion in the proxy statement relating to our 2024 Annual Meeting of Stockholders must submit such proposal to us by the date that is 120 days prior to the one-year anniversary of the date on which this proxy is first mailed, in order to be considered timely for stockholder proposals to be included in such proxy statement, which date is November 21, 2023.
+Stockholders wishing to present a proposal for inclusion in the proxy statement relating to our 2025 Annual Meeting of Stockholders must submit such proposal to the corporate secretary of our company by the date that is 120 days prior to the one-year anniversary of the date on which this proxy is first mailed, in order to be considered timely for stockholder proposals to be included in such proxy statement, which date is November 28, 2024.
 Proposals received after this date will likely not be considered timely for consideration at that year's annual meeting.

-Stockholders wishing to recommend proposal for a dissident candidate for election to the Board of Directors for inclusion in the proxy statement relating to our 2023 Annual Meeting of Stockholders must submit such proposal to us by the date that is 60 days prior to the one-year anniversary of the date of the prior year's annual meeting, in order to be considered timely for nominations to be included in such proxy statement, which date is January 20, 2024.
+Stockholders wishing to recommend a proposal for a dissident candidate for election to the Board of Directors for inclusion in the proxy statement relating to our 2025 Annual Meeting of Stockholders must submit such proposal to the corporate secretary of our company by the date that is 120 days prior to the one-year anniversary of the date on which this proxy is first mailed, in order to be considered timely for nominations to be included in such proxy statement, which date is November 28, 2024.
 Proposals received after this date will likely not be considered timely for consideration at that year's annual meeting.